Wyamio/Wyam.Web/Input/modules/writefiles.md

   - `DestinationFilePath`

-    The full path (including file name) of the destination file.
+    The full absolute path (including file name) of the destination file.

+  - `DestinationFilePathBase`

+    The full absolute path (including file name) of the destination file without the file extension.

+  - `DestinationFileBase`

+    The file name without any extension.
+Equivalent to `Path.GetFileNameWithoutExtension(DestinationFilePath)`.

+  - `DestinationFileExt`

+    The extension of the file.
+Equivalent to `Path.GetExtension(DestinationFilePath)`.

+  - `DestinationFileName`

+    The full file name.
+Equivalent to `Path.GetFileName(DestinationFilePath)`.

+  - `DestinationFileDir`

+    The full absolute directory of the file.
+Equivalent to `Path.GetDirectoryName(DestinationFilePath)`.